haresfaiez/haresfaiez.github.io/_posts/2023-08-27-level-up-your-property-based-testing-library.md

   p   .+. q   = p :+: q
 ```

-For a value that can be either `p` or `q, it generates many shrunk values.
+For a value that can be either `p` or `q`, it generates many shrunk values.
 One with `p` and `Nil`, one with `Nil` and `q`, some with the initial `p`
 and with different shrunk values of `q`, and some with shrunk values of `q`
-and with the initial vaule of `q`.
+and with the initial value of `q`.

 For `Unit`: